fgrehm/vagrant-lxc/README.md

 Will build a Ubuntu Precise x86_64 box with Chef pre-installed.

-### Storing container's rootfs on a separate partition

-Before the 0.3.0 version of this plugin, there used to be a support for specifying the container's rootfs path from the Vagrantfile, on 0.3.0 this was removed as you can achieve the same effect by symlinking or mounting `/var/lib/lxc` on a separate partition.

-### NFS synced folders

-NFS shared folders are not supported and will behave as a "normal" synced folder so we can use the same Vagrantfile with VBox environments.

 ## Current limitations

 * The plugin does not detect forwarded ports collision, right now you are